MohammadFzli/mfzli-js-projects/readme.md

-# calculator written in JS
+# calculator using function and switch written in JS

 This project is a simple calculator using function and switch is written in JavaScript, which is part A of Exercise(23) of Bootcamp 1402